9am-7pm Mon-Fri / 9am-5pm Sat-Sun

 The three main areas to stay are International Drive, Lake Buena Vista and Kissimmee:

 International Drive is to the south of Orlando and runs through the heart of the tourist district.
-Similar to The Strip in Vegas, “I-Drive” is flanked by hotels, restaurants, shops and attractions, and is also where you will find Universal Studios and Seaworld.
+Similar to The Strip in Vegas, “I-Drive” is flanked by hotels, restaurants, shops and attractions, and is also where you will find Universal Studios.

 Lake Buena Vista is where Walt Disney World Resort is located, plus many golf courses, factory outlets, and a great choice of restaurants and shops.
 This is where you’ll find all the Disney resort hotels, and a handful of hotels featuring suites with self-catering facilities - great for families.